wlonk/arcadia/arcadia.md

 The GM starts with two cards, plus one per PC.
 They refresh their hand once at the start of each session, and once in the middle.
 It is a pacing mechanism.

-You also have a face card for each NPC.
+You also have a card for each NPC.
 These cards are each usable once per session.
+These cards do not live in your deck, but are extracted and kept by the NPCs' index cards.
+At the end of a season, you can re-assign these cards based on the evolving roles of the NPCs in question.
+If you need a new NPC on short notice, simply draw a card for them, and interpret it.

 The GM may also use a character's situation or feelings as an obstacle.
 Some suggested difficult states: